 My first boyfriend was a “cool guy” from out of town who was literally the sweetest most perfect first boyfriend anyone could ever have hoped for, much like Dean.
 And just like Rory, after my first kiss, I said “thank you” and panicked.

 And the female generational dynamics between Emily (grandma Gilmore), Lorelai, and Rory hit very close to home.
-I know the old saying "girls and their mothers" but honestly it's crazy how Lorelai would not be talking to Emily and mom my not talking to her mom, and me and Rory would be put in the middle time and time again.
-Or even Rory and Lorelai's issues in later seasons seemed to foreshadow the issues I would have with my own mother as I tried to become my own person and we would ultimately go from being BFF's like the Girls in the early seasons, to talking less than a handful of times a year these past few years.
+I know the old saying “girls and their mothers” but honestly it’s crazy how Lorelai would not be talking to Emily and my non not talking to her mom, and me and Rory would be put in the middle time and time again.
+Or even Rory and Lorelai’s issues in later seasons seemed to foreshadow the issues I would have with my own mother as I tried to become my own person and we would ultimately go from being BFF’s like the Girls in the early seasons, to talking less than a handful of times a year these past few years.